huggingface/blog/ambassadors.md

     </a>
 </div>

-As an open-source company democratizing machine learning, Hugging Face believes it is essential to evangelize and **[teach](https://huggingface.co/blog/education)** open-source ML to people from all backgrounds worldwide. **We aim to teach machine learning to 5 million people by 2023**.
+As an open-source company democratizing machine learning, Hugging Face believes it is essential to **[teach](https://huggingface.co/blog/education)** open-source ML to people from all backgrounds worldwide. **We aim to teach machine learning to 5 million people by 2023**.

 Are you studying machine learning and/or already evangelizing your community with ML?
 Do you want to be a part of our ML democratization efforts and show your campus community how to build ML models with Hugging Face?